 1.8 Is Buyer Rebate Right for You?

-While buyer rebates are always great for buyers looking to save some extra bucks, buyers must be very cautious before signing any agreement with the agent.
+While buyer rebates are always great for buyers looking to save some extra bucks, buyers must be cautious before signing any agreement with the agent.

 Note: Do not hide the information about commission rebates from your lender.
 If you do, you may face financing falling or mortgage fraud.